Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement: Exact solution

 \subsection{Asymptotic behavior of the RDF}

 The asymptotic behavior of $g(y,y';x)$ is related to the nonzero poles, $\{s_n\}$, of $\widetilde{G}(y,y';s)$ and their associated residues.
 In general,

 The asymptotic decay of the total correlation function $h(y,y';x)\equiv g(y,y';x)-1$ is then determined by either the nonzero real pole $s=-\kappa$ or the pair of conjugate poles $-\kappa \pm \imath \omega$ with the smallest value of $\kappa$.
-In this framework, $\kappa^{-1}$ represents the longitudinal correlation length and (if the dominant poles are complex) $\omega$ represents the asymptotic oscillation frequency.
-If $\omega\neq 0$, one has
+In this framework, $\xi=\kappa^{-1}$ represents the correlation length, measuring the scale of decay of the correlation function $h(y, y'; x)$ \footnote{Note that, unlike the transverse correlation degree $\xi_\perp$, the correlation length $\xi$ has dimensions of length.}.
+If the dominant poles are complex, $\omega$ represents the asymptotic oscillation frequency and one has